Yoshishige Abe: Political career

+Later life

 Abe was a strong supporter of the anti-war movement in the late 1950s and early 1960s, but maintained a critical stance against post-war socialism, which he viewed as dangerous as pre-war militarism.

 Abe was awarded the Yomiuri Literary Prize in 1958 for his biography of Shigeo Iwanami.
 In 1964, he was awarded the Grand Cordon of the Order of the Sacred Treasure.

 Abe died in Tokyo in 1966, but his grave is at the temple of Tōkei-ji in Kamakura.